klovych/kallinyfetch/README.md

 After successful compilation, execute the program with:
 ./kallinyfetch

-🌟 Thank You for Using Kalinyfetch!
+🌟 Thank You for Using Kallinyfetch!